njoy/TNSFD/LEAPR/overview/overview.rst

 Simulations of nuclear reactors require that neutron scattering distributions be provided.
 These distributions describe how the energy and trajectory of neutrons change due to a collision with material in the reactor.

 If a neutron has sufficiently high energy prior to a scattering event then we may neglect the molecular bonds of the target atom, and thus assume that the target atom was free and unbound.
-Thermal neutrons are defined as those for which this assumption is no longer valid, and have energy of a few eV or less.
+Thermal neutrons are defined as those for which this assumption is no longer valid.
+Thermal neutron effects are most prominent at energies less than 0.1 eV, but are often considered for neutrons with energy on the order of a few eV or less.

 ..
 Due to the vital role that these thermal neutrons play in many reactor systems, the ability to accurately simulate a reactor often relies on the thermal scattering data provided to the simulation.